Nossal High School: In Australia

 Nossal High School has maintained relationships with the other select-entry schools in Victoria and have arranged student exchanges with Suzanne Cory High School and MacRobertson Girls High School.
 Nossal has also competed against the other selective schools in sport competitions.

 In other countries

 Nossal has been a sister school of Chosei High School, located in Chiba Prefecture, Japan, since 2014.
 The affiliation includes student exchanges each year, cultural liaison and professional and staff development.
 The partnership with Chosei was chosen taking into consideration Nossal's offering of Japanese as a VCE subject, as well as Australia's strategic position in the Asia-Pacific.

-Nossal High School has also arranged student exchanges with Collège Félix le Dantec in Lannion, Britanny, France.
+Nossal High School has also arranged student exchanges with Collège Félix le Dantec in Lannion, Brittany, France.
 Nossal's former principal Roger Page expressed support for establishing a sister school partnership with Félix le Dantec.

 Principals

 The following individuals have served as principal of Nossal High School: